 Attend team meetings and communicate with other address canvassers via phone

 Working as an address canvasser is a valuable opportunity for development.
-It pays well (up to $12.00-$30.00 per hour depending on the county), builds technological literacy, and reliable canvassers may be employed again to work as enumerators for the Census.
+It pays well (from $12 up to $30/hour depending on the county), builds technological literacy, and reliable canvassers may be employed again to work as enumerators for the Census.
 Address canvassers may also be eligible for dislocated worker benefits after their role ends.

 Who can help?

 Counties and cities

 Adult education programs

 Coordinating with their local Complete Count Committees and establishing a subcommittee on field staff hiring

 Working with their regional Census office to educate their community about the Census and the address canvasser opportunity